CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

 {{< tab "NetQ CLI" >}}

-#### View All Sensors
+#### View All Sensor Information

-To view all sensor information for your switches and host servers, run:
+To view information for power supplies, fans, and temperature sensors on all switches and host servers, run:

 ```
 netq show sensors all [around <text-time>] [json]